asmuth/brokerd/README.md

     POST /channel/:channel
          Append a message to a channel (the message is the POST body)

-     GET /channel/:channel/subscribe
-         Subscribe to a channel (returns a HTTP SSE stream of events)

      GET /channel/:channel/:offset
          Retrieve a message at a specific offset

      GET /channel/:channel/:offset/next
          Retrieve the next message after a specific offset

      GET /channel/:channel/:offset/next/:n
          Retrieve the next N messages after a specific offset

      GET /stats
          Responds with a list of statistics

      GET /serverid
          Returns a unique server ID

      GET /ping
          Responds with 'pong'

 Usage
 -----